kevinwhere/Bleeding-Pineapple/source/multimode/README.md

 c=iStask['period']*iStask['utilization']*math.pow(scalefac, j)
 ```
 * We randomly choose a mode to have the largest utilization.
-* The worst-case execution times of the remaining modes were adjusted by multiplying them by uniform random values in the range [minCtune,maxCtune].
+* The worst-case execution times of the remaining modes are adjusted by multiplying them by uniform random values in the range [minCtune,maxCtune].
 ```python
 if j != iMaxU:
     c=c*random.uniform(minCtune,maxCtune);
 ```
-* Ensure the discrete time model
+* To ensure the discrete time model, we here apply a correction factor on both the generated period and execution time.
 ```python
 s=math.ceil(p)/p
 pair['period']=math.ceil(p)